HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 - **80%** of mobile home pages are served over HTTP/2 if a CDN is used
 - **30%** of mobile home pages are served over HTTP/2 if a CDN is not used

-{# TODO(authors, editors): Throughout the chapter there are several lead-ins to figures that are very similar/redundant with the existing figure captions.
-Is it worth writing these out? #}
 Figure 22.12 shows the more specific and the modern CDNs serve a higher proportion of traffic over HTTP/2.

 <figure>